-Since exact observations that evaluate the permeability as a function of ice layer thickness at the regional scale are lacking, the relationship in Eq. (???) must be regarded as a rough estimate.
-In addition, the location of the mentioned observations have a stronger larger surface slope (> 0.4°) (Yi et al., 2005) than most Antarctic ice shelves (< 0.15°) (Slater et al., 2018).
-The low small surface slopes on ice shelves results in less lateral flow on top of refreezing layers, which may impact the permeability.

-305 Considering these uncertainties, we test the sensitivity of our results to a range of possible relations, indicated by the envelope of the black shaded surfaces in Fig. 3a, in which we adjusted the values of a (1.119 and 1.250) and b (13.490 and 0.0594), indicated by the envelope of the black shaded surfaces in Fig. 3a.
-In addition, we also assess the include total FAC, which represents full permeability.
+Since exact observations that evaluate the permeability as a function of ice layer thickness at the regional scale are lacking, the relationship in Eq.
+(10) must be regarded as a rough estimate.
+In addition, the location of the mentioned observations have a stronger surface slope ($> 0.4^{\circ}$) (Yi et al., 2005) than most Antarctic ice shelves ($< 0.15^{\circ}$) (Slater et al., 2018).
+The low surface slopes on ice shelves results in less lateral flow on top of refreezing layers which may impact the permeability.
+Considering these uncertainties, we test the sensitivity of our results to a range of possible relations, indicated by the envelope of the black shaded surfaces in Fig. 3a, in which we adjusted the values of a (1.119 and 1.250) and b (13.490 and 0.0594).
+In addition, we also assess the total FAC, which represents full permeability.

 To calculate the accessible FAC of a layer, its FAC is multiplied with the permeability factors of all overlying ice layers.
-310 E.g., if two distinct ice layers with Pf = 0.5 are overlying a firn layer, the FAC of that layer is multiplied twice by 0.5 to yield the accessible FAC of that layerits accessible FAC.
-The sum of accessible FAC of the individual layers equals the firn accessible FAC.
+E.g., if two distinct ice layers with Pf = 0.5 are overlying a firn layer, the FAC of that layer is multiplied twice by 0.5 to yield the accessible FAC of that layer.
+The sum of accessible FAC of the individual layers equals the accessible FAC.
 An ice layer can range from a single to numerous model layers.
 Impermeable ice layers are usually defined as having a density > 830 kg m-3 (the pore close-off density).
-Here, we use a threshold of > 900 kg m-3, which corresponds to the density of near-surface refreezing ice layers in the model.
-This choice limits the impact on the accessible FAC of changes in high-density non-refreezing layers in the deep firn.
-Figure 3b shows the impact of ice layer formation on accessible FAC for an example location in a high-end warming scenario high emission scenario (SSP5-8.5).
+Here, we use a threshold of > 900 kg m-3, which corresponds to the density of near-surface refreezing ice layers.
+This choice limits the impact on the accessible FAC of changes in high-density non-refreezing layers in the deep firm.
+Figure 3b shows the impact of ice layer formation on accessible FAC for an example location in a high-end warming scenario.
 As can be seen, ice layer formation from 2060 onwards depletes the accessible FAC compared to the total FAC.
 Henceforth, we refer to (a set of) ice layers that have a substantial impact on the accessible FAC as ice slabs.